graphql-java/graphql-java-page/content/documentation/master/schema.md

     subscription foo {
         # normal graphql query
     }

 {{< / highlight >}}

 See the page on [subscriptions](../subscriptions) for more details

+# Changing Schema

+The `GraphQLSchema` is an immutable object once its is built.
+To make things more complicated it is in fact an immutable directed acyclic graph (DAG).

+If you need to change the schema after it has been built then you need to use special API to `transform` it into a new shape.

+`graphql.schema.SchemaTransformer` is the class that can transform an existing schema into a new one.

+It uses a visitor pattern with "commands" that allow you to insert, update or delete elements in the schema.

+{{< highlight java "linenos=table" >}}

+    GraphQLTypeVisitorStub visitor = new GraphQLTypeVisitorStub() {
+            @Override
+            public TraversalControl visitGraphQLObjectType(GraphQLObjectType objectType, TraverserContext<GraphQLSchemaElement> context) {
+                GraphQLCodeRegistry.Builder codeRegistry = context.getVarFromParents(GraphQLCodeRegistry.Builder.class);
+                // we need to change __XXX introspection types to have directive extensions if (someConditionalLogic(objectType)) {
+                    GraphQLObjectType newObjectType = buildChangedObjectType(objectType, codeRegistry);
+                    return changeNode(context, newObjectType);
+                }
+                return CONTINUE;
+            }

+            private boolean someConditionalLogic(GraphQLObjectType objectType) {
+                // up to you to decide what causes a change, perhaps a directive is on the element return objectType.hasDirective("specialDirective");
+            }

+            private GraphQLObjectType buildChangedObjectType(GraphQLObjectType objectType, GraphQLCodeRegistry.Builder codeRegistry) {
+                GraphQLFieldDefinition newField = GraphQLFieldDefinition.newFieldDefinition()
+                        .name("newField").type(Scalars.GraphQLString).build();
+                GraphQLObjectType newObjectType = objectType.transform(builder -> builder.field(newField));

+                DataFetcher newDataFetcher = dataFetchingEnvironment -> {
+                    return "someValueForTheNewField";
+                };
+                FieldCoordinates coordinates = FieldCoordinates.coordinates(objectType.getName(), newField.getName());
+                codeRegistry.dataFetcher(coordinates, newDataFetcher);
+                return newObjectType;
+            }
+        };
+        GraphQLSchema newSchema = SchemaTransformer.transformSchema(schema, visitor);

+{{< / highlight >}}

+You return "command" methods in your visitor that causes the `SchemaTransformer` to modify the schema while maintain its DAG semantic correctness.

+You can update elements, insert new ones or delete elements.

+{{< highlight java "linenos=table" >}}

+    GraphQLTypeVisitorStub visitor = new GraphQLTypeVisitorStub() {
+        @Override
+        public TraversalControl visitGraphQLObjectType(GraphQLObjectType objectType, TraverserContext<GraphQLSchemaElement> context) {

+            // changes the current element in the schema return changeNode(context, updatedElement);

+            // inserts a new element after the current one in the schema return insertAfter(context, newElement);

+            // inserts a new element before the current one in teh schema return insertBefore(context, newElement);

+            // deletes the current element from the schema return deleteNode(context);

+            // just continue with no change
+            return CONTINUE;
+        }
+    };

+{{< / highlight >}}

+Obviously the above code does not compile, it's there to show the different command methods the visitor must return to instruct the `SchemaTransformer` to change the schema DAG.